Help researchers trial a new blood test that could detect secondary cancer early

 You can take part if:

-By taking part, you could help research detmine whether, by picking up signs of future cancer recurrence very early, they can more effectively treat the cancer, and perhaps prevent the recurrence from happening in some people.
+By taking part, you could help research determine whether, by picking up signs of future cancer recurrence very early, they can more effectively treat the cancer, and perhaps prevent the recurrence from happening in some people.

 In the study, you'll have your blood tested every three months for three years.
 This is to look for cancer DNA to see if it's come back.
 If cancer DNA is detected, you'll have a scan to see if the cancer has come back.
 If no evidence of cancer is seen on the scan, you'll enter the treatment part of the study.